Lane Bryant shooting: Shooting

 The police withheld the age and identity of the surviving victim, the part-time employee of the store.

 Aftermath

 The shopping center was closed and locked down while being searched.
 It was reopened after police found that the gunman had left the immediate area.

 A $100,000 reward, half of which was donated by Lane Bryant's parent company, Charming Shoppes Inc., was offered for information leading to the gunman's arrest.
 On February 6, 2008, Lane Bryant announced the establishment of The Lane Bryant Tinley Park Memorial Fund in honor of the five women who were killed.
 Lane Bryant also offered to pay for the victims' funerals.

 The Steve Wilkos Show, being taped in Chicago, profiled the suspect of the shooting at the end of one episode since the incident.

-The store building itself remained unused until November 2013, when T.J.
-Maxx took it over for use as a retail outlet.
+The store building itself remained unused and was demolished.
+T.J.
+Maxx built a new building on the property where the original Lane Bryant store was located.